JanDonnermayer/DocumentStores/README.md

 // Read the data.
 // The store does not throw Exceptions (but ArgumentExceptions).
 All methods return results. var result = await store.GetDocumentAsync<Person>("person1");

+// Access the data or throw exception in case of errors.
+Person person = result.Validate();
 ```

-You can process the result in various ways:
+You can process the result in more sophisticated ways.

 Using the _Try_-method,